kgisl/pythonFDP/units/Unit_III_Notes.md

 |-6|-5|-4|-3|-2|-1|

 ### 3.4.4 .
 String module
-•	The string module consists of number of useful constants,classes and functions
-•	These functions are used to manipulate strings
+-[] The string module consists of number of useful constants,classes and functions -[] These functions are used to manipulate strings
-•	Some constants are defined in string module are:
+-[] Some constants are defined in string module are:
-1.	string.ascii_lowercase
-Refers all lower case letters.
+	+ string.ascii_lowercase - Refers all lower case letters.
 Example: a-z
-2.	string.ascii_uppercase
-Refers all upper case letters.
-Example: A-Z 3.string.digits Refer digits from 0-9 4.string.uppercase
+	+ string.ascii_uppercase - Refers all upper case letters.
+Example: A-Z
+	+ string.digits - Refer digits from 0-9
-A string that has all the characters that are considered upper case letters Example: A-Z 5.string.whitespace
+	+ string.uppercase - A string that has all the characters that are considered upper case letters Example: A-Z
-A string that has all characters that are considered white space like space,tab etc
+	+ string.whitespace - A string that has all characters that are considered white space like space,tab etc

 Example: Hello world Hai Ajay
 Output: HelloworldHaiAjay